March 5, 2021

 As our recent report into SKU proliferation identified, quantitative and qualitative evidence from the industry demonstrates that across the Consumer Packaged Goods (CPG) sector, including chocolate and bar manufacturing, businesses are adding to their inventory and product range in order to meet an increased and diversified demand.
 This has a significant impact on how you plan and operate your production process.

-Increasing SKUs will allow you to offer a more diverse range of products for your customers.
-Product portfolios do develop some ‘middle aged spread’, especially since desire for more product choice leads to more changeovers and, possibly, smaller batches.
 The challenge of supporting new SKUs without adding production pressure is down to agile manufacturing, which will enable your facility to embrace SKU proliferation while lowering the cost of production.
 We’ve got three ideas to help you make it happen.

 Key to achieving this is through scheduling.
 For example, when enrobing bars, it’s important to ensure coating and ingredient compatibility, e.g. starting with white chocolate and following up with compatible milk or dark chocolate.